Before you begin your rubber roof repair:

 Once you apply the primer, let it dry for about two-three minutes, depending on the weather, temperature, and how thick of a coat you’ve applied.
 Once you think the primer has dried – do a tack and pull test.

-Note: Primer must be dry before you apply the patch – otherwise it will fail to adhere properly!
-Also, if you applied primer over old glue (which is visible on a rubber roof) or some other sort of adhesive or sealant, which you did not completely cleaned off the roof surface, the primer will dissolve this old sealant and it will take much longer to dry, before you can apply the patch.
+Also, if you applied primer over old glue (which is visible on a rubber roof) or some other sort of adhesive or sealant, which means you did not completely cleaned off the roof surface, the primer will dissolve this old sealant and it will take much longer to dry, before you can apply the patch.
 Do not add more primer over this spot.
-However, you might need to reapply the primer to the area around such spot, as the primer should not dry for too long.
+However, you might need to re-apply the primer to the area around such a spot, as the primer should not dry for too long.

-Step 4.1 – apply the patch to a flat area:
+Step 4.1 – Apply the Patch To a Flat Area

-If you are applying a patch to a flat are (i.e. – no inside or outside corners or other imperfections), this process should be very easy.
-Make your patch so that it stick about 2-3″ beyond the hole in the roof, and round off the corners with scissors.
+If you are applying a patch to a flat area (i.e. – no inside or outside corners or other imperfections), this process should be very easy.
+Make your patch so that it sticks about 2-3″ beyond the hole in the roof, and round off the corners with scissors.
 Once you confirm that the primer is dry, remove the film / paper off the back of your patch and slowly apply the patch to the roof surface, making sure you do not trap any air, so that you don’t create any bubbles / air pockets between the patch and rubber membrane.
-Work your way out from on edge of the patch to the other.
+Work your way out from one edge of the patch to the other.
 Once the patch has been placed down, roll it in with the silicone roller, with moderate pressure.
 Make sure you roll in the edges of the patch especially well.

 Outside corner flashing video #2 – filmed in studio by Rubber Roof Manufacturer

 This is a more complicated / advanced technique and may require some practice, as well as redoing your first patch.
-Before performing this operation, watch included videos (above) several times to get a good idea of what you will have to do and in which order.
+Before performing this operation, watch included videos (above) several times to get a good idea of what you will have to do and in what order.

 Once you applied the primer and let it dry thoroughly, take the 7×9″ corner patch (you may also cut a 6×8″ piece off the 10′ roll included in our rubber roof patching kit), fold it in half, and peel back half of the film (but do not remove it completely).
 Attach the patch to the vertical part of the outside corner, and wrap it around the corner, making sure that it’s tightly applied without any air bubbles.
-Now use your fingers to slowly roll the patch down into angle change from vertical wall onto horizontal roof deck.
+Now, use your fingers to slowly roll the patch down into angle change from vertical wall onto horizontal roof deck.
 Do not stretch it there or the bridging (voids / gaps) will occur, and this flashing will not work.

-It is very important that this transition has no voids or bubbles where roof goes from horizontal to vertical plane! – otherwise your patch will not work – make this transition as tight as possible.
+It is very important that this transition has no voids or bubbles where the roof goes from horizontal to vertical plane! – otherwise your patch will not work – make this transition as tight as possible.
 Then slowly start to apply the remaining flap to the horizontal plane.
 Use your fingers to lightly stretch the patch from the center out and keep rolling it in with your fingers.
-Continue the process until entire flap is attached to the roof.
+Continue the process until the entire flap is attached to the roof.

 Once the patch has been applied, roll it in with silicone roller, paying special attention to step-offs.
 Roll the edges tightly, and apply EPDM lap caulk along patch perimeter.